Experience

 Miscellaneous Litigation

-Lead counsel for individual plaintiff in U.S. District Court for the Western District of Wisconsin asserting claims for breach of contract, unjust enrichment, and attorneys’ fees under British law against Dutch and British defendants in connection with repudiation of jet charter contract.
+Anderson v.
+Admo Group LTD, et al., No. 25-cv-71 (W.D.
+Wis.): Lead counsel for plaintiff asserting claims for breach of contract, unjust enrichment, and attorneys’ fees under British law against Dutch and British defendants in connection with repudiation of jet charter contract; successfully argued and defeated motion to dismiss on personal jurisdiction grounds and later obtained default judgment awarding more than $713,000 in damages, attorneys’ fees, and prejudgment interest.

 Outside General Counsel